Jacques Heurgon

-Biography
+Personal life

-Coming from a family of Parisian jewelers, he studied at the lycée Condorcet, where he met poet Jean Tardieu, with whom he would correspond for twenty years.
+Coming from a family of Parisian jewelers, Heurgon studied at the lycée Condorcet, where he met poet Jean Tardieu, with whom he would correspond for twenty years.
 Entered in the École normale supérieure in 1923, he was received at the first rank of the agrégation de lettres.
-In 1926, he married the daughter of his former professor in khâgne, Paul Desjardins, who would organize at the abbaye de Pontigny the "Décades de Pontigny", literary meetings attended, among others, by André Gide, Bernard Groethuysen and Roger Martin du Gard.
+In 1926, he married Anne Heurgon-Desjardins, the daughter of his former professor in khâgne, Paul Desjardins.
+Desjardins had organized at the abbaye de Pontigny the "Décades de Pontigny", literary meetings attended, among others, by André Gide, Bernard Groethuysen and Roger Martin du Gard.
+In 1952 his daughter in turn founded the Centre culturel international de Cerisy-la-Salle.
+Heurgon and Anne were the parents of Marc Heurgon, politician and historian, Catherine Peyrou, and Edith Heurgon who continued the "Colloques of Cerisy".